bonitasoft/bonita-doc/md/overview-of-bonita-bpm-in-a-cluster.md

 * A highly available load balancer
 * A highly available network, with all nodes able to see all other nodes
-* `bonita_home` NFS mounted and available with read-write access from all nodes
 * A highly available database accessible from all nodes

 ![Cluster structure diagram](images/images-6_0/cluster_structure.png)